KevinAsbury/ReactJSXInRails7/README.md

 Run `rails db:migrate`

 ## Start the app
+Start your `postgres` database
 Run `rails s`

+If you are developing run: `bin/dev` to initiate hot loading

 ## See the results
 Goto your browswer and navigate to `http://localhost:3000`